samuelecivale/Deep-Learning-Hackaton/README.md

 # Deep Learning Exam Hackaton

-This repository contains the solution for the [Deep Learning Exam Hackathon Challenge](https://huggingface.co/spaces/examhackaton/GraphClassificationNoisyLabels).
+This repository contains the solution to the [Deep Learning Exam Hackathon Challenge](https://huggingface.co/spaces/examhackaton/GraphClassificationNoisyLabels).
+The project was developed by the team **Catch Us If You Can**, consisting of [Samuele Civale](https://github.com/samuelecivale) (ID: 1938135) and [Luca Conti](https://github.com/iamlucaconti) (ID: 1702084).

 Our approach is based on fine-tuning pretrained models created by Carlos Minutti ([cminuttim](https://github.com/cminuttim/)), winner of the [IJCNN 2025 Competition: Learning with Noisy Graph Labels](https://sites.google.com/view/learning-with-noisy-graph-labe?usp=sharing).
 We apply the symmetric cross entropy loss function during fine-tuning to better handle the label noise.